Definition§

 - Loan Life Cycle: A well-structured payment plan ensures that by the end of the loan term, the entire amount borrowed is paid off, along with the total interest due.

-Amortized Loan vs. Interest-Only Loan
+Amortized Loan vs. Interest-Only Loan§

-Amortized Loan |
+Amortized Loan | Interest-Only Loan |

-Requires payments only on interest for a set period |
+Requires payments on both principal and interest | Requires payments only on interest for a set period |

-Does not reduce the principal during the interest-only period |
+Gradually pays down the principal balance | Does not reduce the principal during the interest-only period |

-Remaining principal due at the end of the term |
+Lower final balance at maturity | Remaining principal due at the end of the term |

-Risk of owing a large sum at the end |
+Can lead to complete ownership of asset | Risk of owing a large sum at the end |

 - Principal: The original sum of money borrowed in a loan, or the amount still owed.